-Here’s an easy way to pickle veggies overnight.
-The recipe is from Fannie Farmer and I was asked to make for former client, Peggy Boulter.
-Thanks, Peggy; I’ve being making ever since those days when I was your personal chef.
+Here is an easy way to pickle vegetables overnight.
+The recipe is from Fannie Farmer.
+I was asked to make it for a former client, Peggy Boulter from her cookbook.
+Thanks for showing it to me, Peggy.
+I’ve being making it ever since those days when I was your personal chef.

-In reality, I was an in-home cook, which is what I called myself.
-Not nearly so glamorous a title, but if I were an honest to goodness chef who had trained and taken that legendary abuse, it would piss me off that cooks thought it was okay to upgrade themselves.
+I wasn’t just Peggy’s cook, though I liked going to that house a lot.
+I ran an in-home cooking service for five years and had four or five clients that I cooked for from Monday to Friday.
+It was before the term ‘personal chef’ had been coined for this kind of work.
+I would have still called myself an in-home cook.
+Not nearly so glamorous a title as personal chef, but if I were an honest-to-god chef who had trained and taken that legendary abuse, it would piss me off that cooks thought it was okay to upgrade themselves.
 What’s wrong with being a cook anyway?
-Fannie Farmer knew plenty, as you can see.
+Fannie Farmer was one and knew plenty, as you can see.

 1 c. vinegar